bizarrejd/Learned-projects-/Snake Water Gun Game/readme.md

 1. Added a score card
 2. Added a limit to number of rounds to decide a victor.

-This is part of my `Learned-projects` repo to document what I build and improve as I learn.
+This is part of my `learned-projects` repo to document what I build and improve as I learn.